 It feels like there is never a best time to travel to Europe.
 In summer when the weather is at its best for a trip around Europe there are too many tourists everywhere.
 Traveling Europe in winter can be challenging if you can’t deal with temperatures around freezing level and autumn can be wet.
 Therefore more and more people are looking for unique places to visit in Europe to avoid mass tourism in summer.

-Apart from small common threats for travelers like pickpocketing, theft, incidents in nightlife areas and road accidents one should be fine traveling in Europe.
+Apart from small common threats for travelers like pickpocketing, theft, incidents in nightlife areas and road accidents one should be fine traveling in Europe in 2020.
 That said terrorist attacks in Europe have increased in the last years.
 Good thing about going off the beaten path in Europe is that the chance of being caught in a terrorist attack is almost non-existing.
 The major cities and popular tourist attractions in Europe are generally prime targets, but security measures in Europe are extremely high.
 There is no need to fear of any major accidents to happen in 2020.

 ETIAS Visa for Europe